 - Explanation for why logits needed to be applied

 - July 2019 A discussion on cross entropy evaluation of Softmax

 - June 2019 Correction: there was an incorrect statement about Sigmoid and it has been removed.
 Remember Sigmoid predicts one class for example Prob(class=A) to calculate Prob(class=B) just do 1-Prob(class=A) because there are only two classes in binary classification.
 It’s an either or relation.
 Also changed the Deep Dive section.

-- May 11 2019 In Progress: a deep dive on Softmax source code Softmax Beyond the Basics (post under construction): implementation of Softmax in Pytorch Tensorflow, Softmax in practice, in production, Softmax in textbooks and university lecture slides.
+- A deep dive on Softmax source code Softmax Beyond the Basics : implementation of Softmax in Pytorch Tensorflow, Softmax in practice, in production, Softmax in textbooks and university lecture slides.

 - Coming soon: citation for all the sections to make the article beginner friendly and robust at the same time.